jonaslalin/jonaslalin.github.io/_posts/2021-10-12-how-backpropagation-broke-the-speed-record.md

 \end{aligned}
 $$

-By contrast, outside-in traversal means that we apply the chain rule in reverse accumulation mode, which more commonly is referred to as backpropagation:
+By contrast, the outside-in traversal means that we apply the chain rule in reverse accumulation mode, which more commonly is referred to as _backpropagation_:

 $$
 \begin{aligned}